nepfaff/iiwa_setup/README.md

 `drake-schunk-driver`.
 4. Run the desired script with the `--use_hardware` flag.

+### Note about timesteps
+The `torque_only` driver runs at 1000Hz while all other controllers run at 200Hz.
+The specified timesteps should match the controllers, i.e. 0.001 for the `torque_only` driver and 0.005 for all other drivers.

 ### Controlling the robot in `torque_only` mode

 **NOTE:** It is recommended to calibrate the joint torque sensors before running the